Red X iconGreen tick iconYellow tick icon

 Research Group Award

-The Centre for Neuroendocrinology is the 2023 winner of the Research Group Award.
+The Phage-host interactions (Phi) laboratory is the 2024 winner of the Research Group Award. (*Phages are viruses that infect and specifically kill bacteria.)

 The University of Otago Research Group Award recognises outstanding research performance at a high international level by a research group led from the University of Otago.